-During 2022, our Board held five meetings.
-Except as discussed below, each director attended at least 75% of the aggregate of the total number of meetings of the Board and the total number of meetings held by all committees on which such director served.
-Mr. Khimji attended 83% of the regularly scheduled meetings of the Board and the committee on which he served in 2022.
-However, due to a prior scheduling conflict, he was unable to attend a special Board meeting called in January 2022, and therefore he only attended 71% of the total number of meetings of the Board and the committee on which he served in 2022.
-Mr. Khimji engaged in discussions with our Chairman and Chief Executive Officer and provided strategic advice and feedback both before and after the two meetings that he missed in 2022 due to prior scheduling conflicts.
-The Company and Mr. Khimji do not expect these scheduling conflicts to recur during 2023.
+During 2023, our Board held five meetings.
+Each director attended at least 75% of the aggregate of the total number of meetings of the Board and the total number of meetings held by all committees on which such director served.
 Our Board Rules provide that all directors are expected to attend all Board meetings.
-We do not have a formal policy regarding director attendance at the General Meeting, and two of our directors attended the 2022 General Meeting.
+We do not have a formal policy regarding director attendance at the General Meeting, and two of our directors attended the 2023 General Meeting.

-Bruce D. Wardinski, 62, has served as our Chairman and Chief Executive Officer since March 12, 2017.
+Bruce D. Wardinski, 64, has served as our Chairman and Chief Executive Officer since March 12, 2017.
 Mr. Wardinski previously served as Chief Executive Officer of Playa Hotels & Resorts B.V. (our "Predecessor") and a director of our Predecessor since August 2013.
-In 2006, Mr. Wardinski founded our Predecessor's prior parent and served as its Chief Executive Officer and Chairman of its board of directors from May 2006 to August 2013.
 From June 2002 to December 2010, Mr. Wardinski served as Chief Executive Officer of Barceló Crestline.
 From 1998 to 2002, Mr. Wardinski was Chairman, President and Chief Executive Officer of Crestline Capital Corporation.
 Mr. Wardinski served as a member of the Executive Commission of Barceló Corporación Empresarial of Palma de Mallorca, Spain from 2004 to 2010.
 Mr. Wardinski was Senior Vice President and Treasurer of Host Marriott Corporation (now Host Hotels & Resorts, Inc.), a hotel asset management company, from 1996 to 1998.
 Before this appointment, he served in various other capacities with Host Marriott and Marriott Corporation (now Marriott International, Inc.) from 1987 to 1996.
 In 2003, Mr. Wardinski formed Highland Hospitality Corporation, a lodging and hospitality REIT, where he served as Chairman of its board of directors until the sale of the company in 2007.
 Prior to joining Host Marriott and Marriott Corporation, Mr. Wardinski worked for Price Waterhouse (now PricewaterhouseCoopers) in Washington D.C., and for Goodyear International in Caracas, Venezuela.
 Mr. Wardinski was a founding member and currently serves as Chairman of the ServiceSource Foundation, a not-for-profit advocacy group representing people with disabilities.
-In addition, Mr. Wardinski serves on the board of directors and audit committee of DiamondRock Hospitality (NYSE: DRH), on the board of directors of George Mason University Foundation, Inc., and on the Board of Advisors of the College of Business at James Madison University.
+In addition, Mr. Wardinski serves on the board of directors and audit committee of DiamondRock Hospitality (NYSE: DRH).
 Mr. Wardinski graduated with honors from the University of Virginia with a Bachelor of Science and from the Wharton School of Business at the University of Pennsylvania with a Master of Business Administration.

-Areas of Expertise: Real Estate and Development, Hotel Operations, Hospitality/Travel Industry, Capital Markets, Public Company Board Experience, Corporate Governance, Human Capital Management, Financial Reporting/Accounting, Business Head/ Corporate Management, and Risk Management.
+Areas of Expertise: Real Estate and Development, Hotel Operations, Hospitality/Travel Industry, Capital Markets, Public Company Board Experience, Corporate Governance, Human Capital Management, Financial Reporting/Accounting, Business Head/Corporate Management, and Risk Management.